Creating a Data-Driven Network Strategy

 Structure metrics can also provide valuable feedback.
 PARTNER can show you where you have redundant ties to help manage relationships more thoughtfully.
 Find key partners with centrality measures and lots more.

 PARTNER is the only network analysis tool that provides quality metrics: Key for network strategy.

 What else sets PARTNER apart from other tools?
 Beyond its quality metrics, verified in numerous academic studies, PARTNER comes with a complete package of supportive resources.
-We provide reports and consulting by VNL staff, training and workshops by our practitioner experts, a peer-learning forum to share ideas and get help, and a data dashboard to view and compare your PARTNER results against other networks.
+We provide reports and consulting by VNL staff, training and workshops by our practitioner experts, and monthly webinars.
 No other network analysis tool comes close to providing all these features & support!

 Networks are complex, often a result of the wicked problems they’re created to address.
 It can seem hopeless sometimes trying to glean information from the slurry of connections and relationships.
-You shouldn’t give up though: more than 4,000 networks and 40,000 groups have used the PARTNER Tool to evaluate their network and build a strategy for the future.
+You shouldn’t give up though: more than 1,000 networks and coalitions have used the PARTNER Platform to evaluate their network and build a strategy for the future.
 Visit the PARTNER page for more information!

 If you’re worried about using the tool, or translating the results into action, we can help with that.
 You can purchase a full-length Report using your PARTNER results, or a single page Highlights Report.
 Our Learning Lab also offers trainings and workshops, specific to PARTNER as well as network leadership more broadly.
 For longer, more-involved evaluation projects, Visible Network Labs can provide more in-depth consulting services.
 Visit our Consulting page for more information.

 You can unsubscribe at any time and we’ll keep your info secure.